jayofelony/pwnagotchi/README.md

 # FAQ:
 - Is the Raspberry Pi Zero W 2 working perfectly with this image?

   No, sadly not.
-The libpcap is not as stable as I would hope.
+It will reboot and restart wifi as often as needed by fix_services plugin.
+So don't freak out by that.
+I hope it will be sorted in the future.
 - Will it go blind often?

   Yes!
 But I have tried to make it automatically fix **most** errors that may occur.